Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Digital Mucous Cyst

-Small fluid-filled ganglion looking cysts.
+Small fluid-filled ganglion-looking cysts.
 They occur at the end finger joint (DIP joint), on the back of the hand close to the base of the nail.
 They are usually formed by small bone hooks around the joint.
-Both operative and non-operative treatment is available depending on the severity of the cyst.
+Both operative and non-operative treatments are available depending on the severity of the cyst.

 Finger Arthritis